 The Artistic Literacy Consortium is the first statewide initiative for arts education.
-The ALC is a partnership between the Alabama Arts Alliance, the Alabama State Council on the Arts, and the Alabama State Department of Education.
+The ALC is a partnership between the Alabama Arts Alliance, the Alabama Institute for Education in the Arts, the Alabama State Council on the Arts, and the Alabama State Department of Education.
 In September 2013, a task force was formed to create a plan to increase measurable impact toward developing artistic literacy for all Alabama students.
 A plan for arts education was unanimously endorsed by the Alabama State Board of Education.
 The result was the founding of the Artistic Literacy Consortium.

 What is artistic literacy?

 The National Coalition for Core Arts Standards explains artistic literacy as having the “knowledge and understanding required to participate authentically in the arts.”